Jovo Čučković

 Jovo Čučković (born 9 August 1952) is a Serbian former football player and manager.
-He is a coach at Indonesian football club Persib Bandung in 2010.
+He was a coach at Indonesian football club Persib Bandung in 2010.

 He coached this after replacing the previous coach, Daniel Darko Janacković, who was fired before the 2010–11 Indonesia Super League competition began.
 Earlier he was positioned as an assistant coach at Persib Bandung, but due to lack of match between the players and coaches before he was appointed as head coach.
 He is considered close enough and willing to compromise with the players.